Solved | Windows 10 File Sharing Not Working (6 Fixes)

 File Sync

 2. The Task Name can be modified according to your needs.
-Click Add Folder to choose the folder which contains the files you want to sync.
+Click Add Folder to choose the folder that contains the files you want to sync.

 Add Folder